 Have you ever wondered what happens to food once it’s tossed in the garbage?
 (I’ll give you a moment to ponder this in case it’s the first time you’ve considered it.)

-If wasted food is not composted, it ends up in a landfill and releases the greenhouse gas methane, which is 21 times more potent than carbon dioxide.
-What’s more, the bacteria formed from the natural decay of food in landfills can runoff into freshwater sources, where it forms toxic algae blooms that threaten humans, fish, and entire ecosystems.
+If wasted food is not composted, it ends up in a landfill.
+There it releases the greenhouse gas methane, which is 21 times more potent than carbon dioxide.
+What’s more, the bacteria formed from the decay of food in landfills can run off into freshwater, where they form toxic algae blooms that threaten humans, fish, and entire ecosystems.

 Here’s another shocking statistic: The food that is wasted could feed 1.26 billion hungry people worldwide — every year.

-Given that the amount of wasted food can put a dent in your wallet, contribute to climate change, contaminate freshwater, and potentially feed hungry people, it’s important to consider ways to prolong the shelf life of produce and use up food before it becomes inedible.
+Given that the amount of wasted food can put a dent in your wallet, contribute to climate change, contaminate freshwater, and potentially feed hungry people, it’s important to consider ways of keeping produce fresh and using up food before it becomes inedible.

 How to Keep Produce Fresh in the Fridge

-As you watch the accompanying video, you’ll get several tips on how to preserve fresh fruits and veggies in the fridge.
+As you watch the accompanying video, you’ll get several tips on how to preserve fresh fruits and vegetables in the refrigerator.

-One of the most effective tips is to separate ethylene gas-producing fruits and vegetables from other fruits and vegetables.
+But one of the most effective tips in keeping produce fresh for longer is to separate out ethylene gas-producing fruits and vegetables.
 Ethylene-producing produce, like apples and peaches, can accelerate ripening and lead to spoilage of nearby produce.
-Place these items in the crisper drawer of your refrigerator either in a designated produce bag or paper bag to keep them separate.
+So unless you want to ripen something quickly, store these produce items in the crisper drawer of your refrigerator either in a designated produce bag or paper bag to keep them separate.

 A note about your crisper drawer — it’s designed to have just enough humidity and air circulation to prevent things from going limp and losing moisture.
 Some refrigerators may have drawers that allow you to adjust the humidity or temperature separately.
 But in general, the rule is vegetables prefer high humidity, and fruit prefer low humidity.